Marangona Lugana

 Turbiana · Lake Garda · approx. €21

 Tre Bicchieri Gambero Rosso 2025.
-Skin contact in unglazed concrete, 40–50-year-old vines.
+Skin contact in unglazed concrete, vines aged 40–50 years.
 Golden yellow with amber hints.
 White peach, apricot, sage, mint, white pepper, bitter almond.
-Grippy texture with polished tannins, surprising freshness despite density.
+Grippy texture with polished tannins, surprising freshness despite the density.
 Crushed chalk and sage on the long finish.
 92 points Wine Enthusiast.

-Pairs with: Lake Garda char, pan-fried pike-perch, mature Taleggio, risotto with porcini mushrooms.
+Pairs with: Lake Garda char, pan-fried pike-perch, aged Taleggio, risotto with porcini mushrooms.

 TreCampane Lugana DOC 2024